mahdicanfixit/lab-environment-ubuntu-hardening/README.md

 <img width="365" height="119" alt="image" src="https://github.com/user-attachments/assets/088b8140-13c0-4e70-8203-8d52fc418cf1" />

-That way your telling the firewall about the new port. and removing the old port which was 22. and now restart SSH so that everything applys by typing ```sudo systemctl restart ssh```. and then to check type ```sudo ufw status verbose```
+That way your telling the firewall about the new port. and removing the old port which was 22. and now restart SSH so that everything applies.
+By typing ```sudo systemctl restart ssh```. and then to check type ```sudo ufw status verbose```

 <img width="499" height="196" alt="image" src="https://github.com/user-attachments/assets/60fc1cf8-a757-4d16-9eb7-b2bd45b0febb" />